linkedin/css-blocks/packages/css-blocks/README.md

 ### The root element

-Styles can be attached to a block's root element with the class `.root`.
-The `.root` class can be used in selectors in combination with itself as well as in media queries and other @-rules.
-However, some block-specific syntax may only be put into a simple ruleset where the selector is exactly `.root`; it is convention to have only one such ruleset near the top of your block's file.
+Styles can be attached to a block's root element with the class `:scope`.
+The `:scope` class can be used in selectors in combination with itself as well as in media queries and other @-rules.
+However, some block-specific syntax may only be put into a simple ruleset where the selector is exactly `:scope`; it is convention to have only one such ruleset near the top of your block's file.